valentynblaha/progetto-gestione/README.md

 pip3 install python-dateutil
 pip3 install flask
 ```
 > ℹ️ **_NOTE_**: The PyTorch dependency above is suited for a Linux system with no CUDA cores available.
-It may change from one device to another.
+It may vary depending on your device.
 See the official website: https://pytorch.org/get-started/locally/

-## How to execute the application?
+## How to execute the application

-> ℹ️ **_NOTE_**: The Python version used in the project is 3.9.
-Running the app with another version of Python might cause unexpected behavior.
+> ℹ️ **_NOTE_**: The Python version used in this project is 3.9.
+Running the app with a different version of Python might cause unexpected behavior.

 ### On Linux or Mac
-Launch the ```./main.sh``` file in the root directory of the project.
-The file containts a list available options that execute different Python files.
-They are listed as following:
+Launch the `./main.sh` file in the root directory of the project.
+The file contains a list of available options that execute different Python files.
+They are listed as follows:
-1. Scrape - scrape all the data from the freeCodeCamp.org YouTube videos
+1. **Scrape** – Scrapes all data from the freeCodeCamp.org YouTube videos.
-2. Index - index the scraped documents
+2. **Index** – Indexes the scraped documents.
-3. Benchmark - run all the benchmark queries which are in the **benchmarking/queries.txt** file and displays the results on the terminal
+3. **Benchmark** – Runs all the benchmark queries found in the **benchmarking/queries.txt** file and displays the results in the terminal.
-4. Search - allows the user to enter a query and get the relative results
+4. **Search** – Allows the user to enter a query and get the corresponding results.
-5. Run Flask App - run a web server that allows the user to see the results on a GUI (website)
+5. **Run Flask App** – Runs a web server that allows the user to view the results through a GUI (website).

 ### On Windows
-You must run each file (located in the root directory) individually, using the Command Prompt.
+You must run each file (located in the root directory) individually using the Command Prompt.

 ## Benchmarking

-All the files needed for benchmarking can be found in the **benchmarking** directory of the project.
-It containes these items:
+All files needed for benchmarking can be found in the **benchmarking** directory of the project.
+It contains the following items:
-- **queries.txt** - contains UINs written in the query language
+- **queries.txt** – Contains UINs written in the query language.
-- **natural_language_queries.txt** - contains UINs written with natural language
+- **natural_language_queries.txt** – Contains UINs written in natural language.
-- **queries_dcg** - directory that contains a list relevant documents for each query
+- **queries_dcg** – A directory that contains lists of relevant documents for each query.

-The system is evaluated using the Discounted Cumulative Gain.
+The system is evaluated using the Discounted Cumulative Gain (DCG) metric.

-To execute the benchmark choose option 3 of the **main.sh** file or run the **execute_benchmark.py** file manually.
+To execute the benchmark, choose option 3 in the **main.sh** file or run the **execute_benchmark.py** file manually.
-The results of the benchmark are shown on the terminal.
+The benchmark results are displayed in the terminal.

-## Code documentation
+## Code Documentation
-All the Python files are documented using Google Docstrings.
-For more information on that refer to this link: https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings
+All Python files are documented using Google-style docstrings.
+For more information, refer to this link: https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings

-## Schema of a document
+## Document Schema
-Documents in the **data** directory are in the JSON format.
+Documents in the **data** directory are in JSON format.
 This is their schema:
-> ℹ️ **_NOTE_**: The documents are encoded using UTF-8, however the actual characters in strings are backslash escaped (i.e. you won't be able to see emojis in the JSON files themselves).
-This does not affect the parsing of a document in Python
+> ℹ️ **_NOTE_**: The documents are encoded using UTF-8.
+However, string characters are backslash-escaped (i.e., you won't be able to see emojis in the JSON files themselves).
+This does not affect the parsing of a document in Python.
 ```json
 {
     "video": {